 Also Consider: YouTube TV ($65) or Pluto (Free)

 If you’re interested in merely replicating the channel-surfing experience of traditional over-the-air programming without all the fancy stuff, I’d suggest Pluto TV.
 You won’t get a lot of the perks that come with a paid subscription, but Pluto TV currently offers hundreds of channel options.
 And if you’re already subscribed to Netflix or any other number of services, it might be an easy way to round-out your streaming portfolio on the cheap.

 Oh, HBO Max.
 If you’re change-averse, I hate to say that you are probably going to find the newer, super-stuffed version of HBO’s marquee streaming service a frustrating revamp.
 But even if HBO Max’s brand identity is a bit confusing with so many streaming properties bundled together in one service, this is still where you’re going to find all that great HBO content, Warner Bros.’s stuff, and a slate of newer originals.

 NBCUniversal’s Peacock makes a very strong case for itself with its low-cost premium streaming fees and an entry-level tier that costs nothing.
-With the premium options (which cost $5 with ads and $10 without), you’ll have access to more than 20,000 hours of content in addition to originals.
-Peacock also includes and live and linear TV, if the over-the-air experience is something you like bundled into your service.
+With the premium options (which cost $5 with ads and $10 without), you’ll have access to more than 40,000 hours of content in addition to originals (plus The Office moved from Netflix to Peacock).
+Peacock also includes live and linear TV, if the over-the-air experience is something you like bundled into your service.
 You’ll get roughly half of that content and no originals with the free plan, but with a fairly solid collection of movies and shows to stream, Peacock is a very good service at a budget-friendly price.